wmcdonald404/terraform-sandbox-aws/README.md

     Terraform has been successfully initialized!
     ```

+3. Update the [`key_name`](https://github.com/wmcdonald404/terraform-sandbox/blob/6a813e5436e209c873a6b5a62d672c2a74a534a6/single_az/main.tf#L82) on line 82 to use a named keypair on your local system.

-3. Validate the Terraform configuration
+4. Validate the Terraform configuration
     ```
     wmcdonald@fedora:single_az$ tf validate
     Success!
 The configuration is valid.
     ```

-4. Review the Terraform plan
+5. Review the Terraform plan

     ```
     wmcdonald@fedora:single_az$ terraform plan | grep -E -A1 'create|Plan'